guanquann/tp/docs/DeveloperGuide.md

     Use case ends.

+---

+**Use case: List favourites**

+**MSS**

+1. User requests to list favourite contacts
+2. System lists favourite contacts

+    Use case ends.

+**Extensions**

+- 1a.
+System detects an error in the user command.
+  - 1a1.
+System shows an error message.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.